Spica-Vir/Spica-Vir.github.io/_posts/2022-01-11-Connect to the Imperial Cluster.md

 ```

 Fixed
-: Tested on Jan.
-13 -21.
-The old cx1 and cx2 addresses are merged to cx3 `cx3.hpc.ic.ac.uk`.
+: Jan.
+19 -21.
+For both campus and VPN connections, the old cx1 and cx2 addresses are merged to cx3: `cx3.hpc.ic.ac.uk`.
 Job types unchanged.
-Jobs submitted via VPN are still discriminated by cx1 and cx2.